vikingx84/universalInputText/README.md

 # universalInputText
+Haxe/OpenFL extension with example usage
-Complex assembly for simple and universal work with native text fields when developing applications on iOs / Android / Flash / Air using for development of Haxe / Openfl
+Complex assembly for simple and universal work with native text fields when developing applications on iOs/Android/Flash/Ai